Boen97/BackStore/notes/computer-network/Chapter-2-11-DNS.md

   - a distributed database
   - a application layer protocal, use UDP, run on port 53
   - allow user to query the database

+- The services provided by DNS
+  1. translate hostname to IP addresses
+  2. Host Alias
+  - alias canonical hostname
+  3. Mail Server Alias
+  - alias mail server hostname
+  - use MX record, mail server and web server could be identical alias hostname
+  4. Load distribution
+  - for replicated servers
+  - a set of ip addreses alias to one hostname

+> the much of complexity in the Internet is located in the edges of the Internet
+> DNS is a example